NGC 5195: Interaction with the Whirlpool Galaxy

 NGC 5195 and the Whirlpool Galaxy compose one of the most noted interacting galaxy pairs in astronomy.
 The two galaxies are listed in the Atlas of Peculiar Galaxies as one of several prominent examples of a spiral galaxy with a companion galaxy.
 The system was also the subject of very early theoretical investigations into galaxy interactions.
 The two galaxies are connected by a dust-rich tidal bridge.
 The dust in this tidal bridge can be seen silhouetted against the center of NGC 5195.
 This demonstrates that NGC 5195 appears to lie behind the Whirlpool Galaxy.
 The encounter has significantly enhanced the spiral structure of M51.

-A 3-pronged "crown"-like structure extends from NGC 5195.
-The middle prong seems to be bluer than the other prongs, suggesting that this feature is an extension of the Whirpool Galaxy’s tidal tails.
-The structure leads to several massive plumes and streams of stars produced by the interaction with the Whirlpool Galaxy.
+A three-pronged structure extends from NGC 5195.
+The middle prong seems to be bluer than the other prongs, suggesting that this feature is an extension of the Whirlpool Galaxy’s tidal tails.
+The structure leads to several massive plumes and streams of stars produced by the interaction with the aforementioned grand-design spiral galaxy.
 One massive plume is called the "Northwest Plume".
 However, diffuse high-speed gas within the plume suggests an origin within the Whirlpool Galaxy and not NGC 5195.
 The Northwest plume partially overlaps and blends it with two stellar streams extending from NGC 5195.
 Unlike the northwest plume, the stellar streams are bifurcated and similar in color to NGC 5195.
 A 2015 study observing the Whirlpool galaxy and its companion found two new and very faint tidal structures.
 One of them is called the "South Plume" while the other one is called the "Northeast Plume".

 In January 2016, BBC science reporter Jonathan Webb said, "Astronomers have spotted two huge waves of gas being 'burped' by the black hole at the heart of a nearby galaxy.
 The swathes of hot gas, detected in X-ray images from NASA's Chandra space telescope, appear to be sweeping cooler hydrogen gas ahead of them.
 This vast, rippling belch is taking place in NGC 5195 – a small, neglected sibling of the 'Whirlpool Galaxy', 26 million light years away.
 That makes it one of the closest black holes blasting gas in this way".
 He added, "The findings, presented at the 227th meeting of the American Astronomical Society (AAS) in Florida, are a dramatic example of 'feedback' between a supermassive black hole and its host galaxy".
 Webb's report cited Marie Machacek, co-author of the study from the Harvard–Smithsonian Center for Astrophysics (CFA), as saying, "We think that feedback keeps galaxies from becoming too large ...
 But at the same time, it can be responsible for how some stars form.
 This shows that black holes can create, not just destroy."